EOEPCA/deployment-guide/docs/building-blocks/overview.md

 ### 1. Application Hub

 The Application Hub serves as a platform where users can discover, access, and launch Earth Observation (EO) applications.
+This includes a JupyterLab environment for interactive analysis with notebooks.
 It provides a user-friendly interface for managing application lifecycles and facilitates collaboration among users.

 [Deploy Application Hub »](application-hub.md)

 ### 2. Processing

-The Processing is responsible for deploying and executing applications within the EOEPCA+ platform.
-It manages containerised workloads and orchestrates the execution of processing tasks.
+The Processing BB provides deployment and execution of user-defined processing workflows within the EOEPCA+ platform - with support for OGC API Processes, OGC Application Packages and openEO.

 [Deploy Processing »](processing.md)

 ### 3. Application Quality

-The Application Quality Building Block assesses and ensures the quality and compliance of EO applications before they are made available to users.
-It performs validation checks and enforces standards.
+The Application Quality BB assesses and ensures the quality and compliance of EO applications before they are made available to users.
+It performs validation checks and enforces best practice for open reproducible science.

 [Deploy Application Quality »](application-quality.md)

 ### 4. Data Access

-The Data Access Building Block provides secure and efficient access to Earth Observation data.
-It handles data retrieval, enabling users and applications to interact with large datasets.
+The Data Access BB provides efficient access to Earth Observation data.
+It provides data visualisation and retrieval services, enabling users and applications to interact with large datasets.

 [Deploy Data Access »](data-access.md)

 ### 5. MLOps (Machine Learning Operations)

-MLOps facilitates the deployment and management of machine learning models within the EOEPCA+ platform.
-It streamlines the model lifecycle from development to production.
+The MLOps BB faciliates the machine learning model development lifecycle - including model training, model version management and management of training data - and supports discovery of published models and training datasets.

 [Deploy MLOps »](mlops.md)

 ### 6. Resource Catalogue

-The Resource Catalogue indexes and catalogs the resources available within the EOEPCA+ ecosystem, including datasets, applications, and services.
+The Resource Catalogue BB provides search and discovery of all types of resources available within the EOEPCA+ ecosystem - including datasets, processing workflows, ML models, applications, services, and more.
 It provides metadata management and search capabilities.

 [Deploy Resource Catalogue »](resource-catalogue.md)

 ### 7. Resource Health

-The Resource Health Building Block monitors the health and status of resources in the EOEPCA+ platform.
+The Resource Health BB provides a flexible framework that allows platform users and operators to monitor the health and status of resources offered through the platform.
+This includes core platform services, as well as resources (datasets, workflows, etc.) offered through those platform services.

 [Deploy Resource Health »](resource-health.md)

 ### 8. Resource Registration

-Resource Registration allows for the addition of new resources to the EOEPCA+ ecosystem.
-It manages metadata and access controls.
+Resource Registration BB allows for the addition of new resources to the EOEPCA+ ecosystem.
+This includes harvesting data from other (external) data sources - and associated population of Catalogue and Data Access services.

 [Deploy Resource Registration »](resource-registration.md)

 ### 9. Workspace

-The Workspace Building Block provides a collaborative environment for users to interact with applications and data.
-It offers a shared workspace for users to collaborate on projects.
+The Workspace BB provides collorative work environments for users and teams (projects).
+It offers workspace-scoped storage allowing projects to manage their own resources within the platform - with associated workspace services that support project work within the platform - such as catalogue, data access and processing.

 [Deploy Workspace »](workspace.md)